-Let us compare the both AHC versions with each other.
-Both versions begin the clustering process with individual numerical vectors.
+Let us compare the both KNN versions with each other.
 In computing the similarity between two numerical vectors, the traditional version uses the Euclidean distance or cosine similarity mainly, whereas the proposed one uses the equation (3).
-Like the traditional version, the pair of clusters with its maximum similarity is merged into a single cluster in doing the clustering process.
+Both versions are common in selecting k nearest neighbors and classifying a novice item by voting the labels of them.
 However, the proposed version is more tolerant to sparse numerical vectors in computing the similarities among them than the traditional version.